Severson-Group/eMach/docs/source/mechanical_analyzers/SPM_rotor_speed_limit_analyzer.rst

 Example with No Rotor Sleeve
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Running the example case with no rotor sleeve returns the following result:
+Running the example case with no rotor sleeve returns the following:

 .. code-block:: python

-   (True, 'Adhesive', 77700.0)
+   'Adhesive'
+   77700.0

 indicating a failure with the adhesive at 77700 RPM.